 With an Azure headless CMS, companies can finally provide the omnichannel experiences their customers want.
 Content can be deployed to any channel, whether a tablet, website, mobile application or VR experience.
 These touchpoints can also be seamlessly connected to provide a cohesive experience across the entire customer journey.

-Azure CMS Platforms to Consider
+Platforms to Consider

 Kentico is a web content management system for building websites, online stores, intranets, and Web 2.0 community sites.
 The CMS uses ASP.NET and Microsoft SQL Server for development via its Portal Engine, Visual Studio, or Microsoft MVC.
 Kentico is also compatible with Microsoft Azure.